By Michelle Ricker December 16, 2021

 During the summer of 2021, the Emergency Broadband Benefit (EBB) came into effect, which provided a discount on internet services of up to $50 per month for eligible households.
 This was a temporary program to help keep households connected during the COVID-19 pandemic and is set to end on December 30, 2021.

-The program will continue under the new bill, but it will look a little bit different as EBB becomes the Affordable Connectivity Program, and the subsidy decreases to $30 per month.
-However, households at 200% of the poverty level (previously 135%) will be eligible, so more people can benefit.
+Now, the program has changed slightly and become the Affordable Connectivity Program.
+The subsidy has decreased to $30 per month, but households at 200% of the poverty level (previously 135%) will be eligible, so more people can benefit.
 The new program also requires internet providers to be transparent and offer customers the plans that work for them, not just the most expensive types.
+Oh, and the funding is secured for the next five years, so you have less to worry about.

 Ultimately, the new infrastructure bill should make real progress toward closing the digital divide and making high-speed, reliable internet more available and affordable for all households in America.
 We’re thrilled that internet access is becoming more available and equitable — and that providers are shifting towards transparent pricing and plan selections.
 Here, we like to call that finding our customers the right connection.